encodis/mokuwiki/README.md

 For a while I've been running the excellent [DokuWiki](https://www.dokuwiki.org) on my Mac using OS X's bundled Apache server.
 The problem is that every time Apple update the OS they futz with the Apache config, so I have to work out how to get it going again.
 Then I have to update `DokuWiki` itself, as I don't do that nearly as often as I should.
 Etc, etc.

 However, it struck me that I don't really need a wiki as such---all I really need for my purposes are inter-page links (within pages in the same folder, usually) and the ability to tag pages and then get lists of pages that match a given set of tags.
 (This is basically DokuWiki's double bracket syntax for links to another page -- `[[A Page Title]] ` -- and its [tag](https://www.dokuwiki.org/plugin:tag) plugin.)
 I don't actually need the "wiki" bit, as I can easily edit the files locally and compile/deploy as needed.
-I've also got used to using Markdown rather than DokuWiki's markup (although there is a Markdown plugin for that but it's not Pandoc Markdown... and so on and so on).
+I've also got used to using Markdown rather than DokuWiki's markup (although there is a Markdown plugin for that but it's not Pandoc Markdown, which I prefer... and so on and so on).

-So this project hosts a Python script (`mokuwiki.py`) that takes a source folder of Markdown documents (or a folder with a file specification) and processes them according to a number of directives, putting the results in a target  folder.
-The files in this target folder can then processed by Pandoc as usual.
-For my 'wikis' I usually use the 'single file' mode and Pandoc's standalone option on each file to produce the individual HTML pages, but you can also run MokuWiki on a single file to take advantage of useful directives like file includes or comments.
+So this project hosts a Python script (`mokuwiki.py`) that takes a source folder of Markdown documents and processes them according to a number of directives, putting the results in a target folder.
+The files in this target folder can then processed by a Markdown engine (such as [Pandoc](https://pandoc.org)) as usual.
+For my 'wikis' I usually use the 'single file' mode and Pandoc's standalone option on each file to produce the individual HTML pages (so in that respect it's a bit like part of a static site generator), but you can also run MokuWiki on a single file to take advantage of useful directives like file includes or comments.

-> NOTE: Originally I referred to this project as "fake wiki".
-Then I though it was more like a  "mock wiki", and in a fit of alliterative humour I changed the project to "mokuwiki" in homage to *DokuWiki*.
+> NOTE: Originally I referred to this project as "fake wiki" which led to "mock wiki", and in a fit of alliterative humour I changed the project to "mokuwiki" in homage to *DokuWiki*.
 This should not be construed as "mocking" *DokuWiki*---far from it! *DokuWiki* is a great piece of software---if you need a proper wiki use that, don't use this!

 # How it works